yangshengaa/dynamic_stock_industry_classification/index.md

 TODO: ...

-## Appendix: Low-Frequency Stock-Picking Precedure Breakdown
+## Appendix: Low-Frequency Stock-Picking Procedure Breakdown

 In low-frequency quantitative investment research, the central goal is to predict future daily returns as accurate as possible.
-There are the following four steps:
+There are the following four steps<sup>[[12]](#12)</sup>:

-- **Mine Factors**: perform feature engineering on stock information to facilitate predicting future returns;
+* **Mine Factors**: perform feature engineering on stock information to facilitate predicting future returns;
-- **Combine Factors**: use machine learning algorithms to combine mined factors to predict future return;
+* **Combine Factors**: use machine learning algorithms to combine mined factors to predict future return;
-- **Portfolio Sort/Backtest**: at each day, given the prediction, pick the top $M$ number of stocks with the highest returns from all tradable stocks ($M$ depends on the stock pool, in this project $M = 100$).
+* **Portfolio Sort/Backtest**: at each day, given the prediction, pick the top $M$ number of stocks with the highest returns from all tradable stocks ($M$ depends on the stock pool, in this project $M = 100$).
 Mimic this using the history data to test if the predictions are accurate;
-- **Portfolio Optimization**: given the selected stocks, assign appropriate weights to each one to control the overall risk exposure (Industry Exposure, for instance).
+* **Portfolio Optimization**: given the selected stocks, assign appropriate weights to each one to control the overall risk exposure (Industry Exposure, for instance).

 **In this project, we would like to use graph-based analysis to re-classify stocks and see if a dynamic industry classification could help improve portfolio optimization performance.** The performance is measured by overall returns and realized volatility given a tested timeframe.